 - Additional information

 Ringed Seal Baculum Replica measures 4.3 inches.
 Ringed Seal Baculum Replica is museum quality polyurethane cast, made in the USA.
-Phoca hispida is the scientific name.
 Our precise baculum can be used as a teaching tool, museum baculum exhibit, home decor baculum, or office decor baculum.

-The Ringed seal, Pusa hispida, Phoca hispida, is also known as the jar seal, as netsik or nattiq by the Inuit, is an earless seal inhabiting the Arctic and sub-Arctic regions.
+The Ringed seal, Pusa hispida, Phoca hispida, is also known as the Jar Seal, Netsik or Nattiq by the Inuit, is an earless seal inhabiting the Arctic and sub-Arctic regions.
 The ringed seal is a relatively small seal, rarely greater than 1.5 m in length, with a distinctive patterning of dark spots surrounded by light grey rings, hence its common name.

 Phoca hispida is the most abundant and wide-ranging ice seal in the Northern Hemisphere: ranging throughout the Arctic Ocean, into the Bering Sea and Okhotsk Sea as far south as the northern coast of Japan in the Pacific, and throughout the North Atlantic coasts of Greenland and Scandinavia as far south as Newfoundland, and include two freshwater subspecies in northern Europe.